 Conclusion

-Manufacturers that proactively assess the impact of these changes and adapt their regulatory strategies will be best positioned to maintain compliance, avoid delays, and succeed in China’s rapidly evolving medical device market.
+Organizations that proactively address the full scope of these developments, not just the December 2025 guidelines in isolation — will be best positioned to maintain compliance, avoid delays, and succeed in China’s rapidly evolving and commercially significant medical device market.